Direct Bilirubin Test featured image showing liver illustration, red-top plain tube, and key points about liver function, jaundice, and normal range.

 Important Word Explanations

-• Bilirubin: A yellow pigment formed during RBC breakdown.
+• Bilirubin: Yellow pigment formed during red blood cell breakdown.

 • Conjugated Bilirubin: Water-soluble bilirubin processed by the liver.